Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

 	- Unexceptable - D/F - Your work is rushed and looks like it was done on your train-ride in or the night before.
 Make your work something you are proud of.
 You are here to build your portfolio after all, aren’t you?

+## Attendance

+- Attendance will be taken at the beginning of every class
+- Critique days are mandatory.
+No exceptions.
+No tardiness.
+- Contact me in advance if you will not be in class. (email is preferred)
+- Unexcused absences will affect your grade
+- One absence is allowed; after that, your final overall grade for the course will drop by 2.5 pts out of 100 for each additional absence.

 ## Plagiarism & Cheating Policy